-{Color-space indices|see{Color connections}} Typically, we do not measure color in the final state --- instead we average over all possible incoming colors and sum over all possible outgoing ones, wherefore QCD scattering amplitudes (squared) in practice always contain sums over quark fields contracted with Gell-Mann matrices.
-These contractions in turn produce traces which yield the \emph{color factors} that are associated to each QCD process, and which basically count the number of ``paths through color space'' that the process at hand can take\footnote{The convention choice represented by \eqRef{eq:t} introduces a ``spurious'' factor of 2 for each power of the coupling $\alpha_s$.
-Although one could in principle absorb that factor into a redefinition of the coupling, effectively redefining the normalization of ``unit color charge'', the standard definition of $\alpha_s$ is now so entrenched that alternative choices would be counter-productive, at least in the context of a supposedly pedagogical review.}.
+{Colour-space indices|see{Colour connections}} Typically, we do not measure colour in the final state --- instead we average over all possible incoming colours and sum over all possible outgoing ones, wherefore QCD scattering amplitudes (squared) in practice always contain sums over quark fields contracted with Gell-Mann matrices.
+These contractions in turn produce traces which yield the \emph{colour factors} that are associated to each QCD process, and which basically count the number of ``paths through colour space'' that the process at hand can take\footnote{The convention choice represented by \eqRef{eq:t} introduces a ``spurious'' factor of 2 for each power of the coupling $\alpha_s$.
+Although one could in principle absorb that factor into a redefinition of the coupling, effectively redefining the normalisation of ``unit colour charge'', the standard definition of $\alpha_s$ is now so entrenched that alternative choices would be counter-productive, at least in the context of a pedagogical review.}.

-A very simple example of a color factor is given by the decay process $Z\to q\bar{q}$.
-This vertex contains a simple $\delta_{ij}$ in color space; the outgoing quark and antiquark must have identical (anti-)col\-ours.
-Squaring the corresponding matrix element and summing over final-state colors yields a color factor of
+A very simple example of a colour factor is given by the decay process $Z\to q\bar{q}$.
+This vertex contains a simple $\delta_{ij}$ in colour space; the outgoing quark and antiquark must have identical (anti-)col\-ours.
+Squaring the corresponding matrix element and summing over final-state colours yields a colour factor of